Adam Baworowski: International tennis career

-He was first drafted into the Austrian Davis Cup troupe in 1933 only for the doubles rubber teaming with Herbert Kinzl with whom he reached the doubles finals of the Sheffield tournament later that year.
+Baworowski was first drafted into the Austrian Davis Cup troupe in 1933 only for the doubles rubber teaming with Herbert Kinzl with whom he reached the doubles finals of the Sheffield tournament later that year.
 He played again in the Cup in 1936 along with Georg von Metaxa and reached the semifinals of the European zone.
 He won the Austrian Championships in the same year.
 He twice won the International Polish Championship of Warsaw in the doubles partnering Pat Hughes in 1933 and Hans Redl in 1937.
 He was twice finalist in Budapest in 1935 and 1937.
-In 1937 he still held the second spot on the Austrian rankings next to von Metaxa.
+In 1937, he still held the second spot on the Austrian rankings next to von Metaxa.

-In 1936 he won the Capri tournament meeting Jacques Jamain in the championship match.
+In 1936, he won the Capri tournament meeting Jacques Jamain in the championship match.
 He also won the mixed doubles with Toto Zehden.
 In January 1937 he lost the doubles final in Saint Moritz, playing with von Metaxa, to Frenchmen Christian Boussus and Paul Féret.
 In March he lost the Nice title to Kho Sin-Kie in straight sets.
 At the same tournament he reached the double final as well with von Metaxa.
 In April he clinched the Monegasque Championships by beating Marcel Bernard in a five set match.
 He also took the doubles title with von Metaxa defeating Daniel Prenn and Vladimir Landau.
 In March 1938 he was victorious at the Cannes L.T.C. tournament where he eliminated Swedish champion Karl Schroeder.
 Schroeder took revenge in the doubles final where he teamed up with seasoned player Jacques Brugnon of the Four Musketeers to stop the Baworowski-von Metaxa duo in a five set match.